 - Pride.
-We may prefer to deny our pain, suppress it and appear strong.

-- Inability to trust anyone.

-- The belief that talking about pain only makes it worse.

-- Fear of being vulnerable, in case people:

-- o do not care, possibly even laugh

-- o take advantage of our vulnerability

-- o judge or condemn us

-- Fear of becoming insane.
-'If I start crying, I may never stop!'

-- Before wounded people can be healed, they must first face and express their

-- Cultural beliefs (For example, British beliefs: stiff upper lip; do not wear your heart on your sleeve; big boys do not cry.) - In some cases, it is politically unsafe to express our pain, especially if our views are not considered to be 'politically correct' and the wrong has never been openly acknowledged. - False understanding of what it means to be spiritual.
+We may prefer to deny our pain, suppress it and appear strong. - Inability to trust anyone. - The belief that talking about pain only makes it worse - Fear of being vulnerable, in case people: - o do not care, possibly even laugh - o take advantage of our vulnerability - o judge or condemn us - Fear of becoming insane.
+'If I start crying, I may never stop!' - Cultural beliefs (For example, British beliefs: stiff upper lip; do not wear your heart on your sleeve; big boys do not cry.) - In some cases, it is politically unsafe to express our pain, especially if our views are not considered to be 'politically correct' and the wrong has never been openly acknowledged. - False understanding of what it means to be spiritual.
 Some churches teach that we should always be victorious, and sadly this can lead to people feeling the need to 'wear a mask' and hide their real selves.